AI Migration Works on Dev, Fails on Prod Schema: The Fix

 SELECT count(*) FROM orders WHERE NOT (amount > 0);

-If non-zero, decide: fix the data, exempt with a NOT VALID constraint, or scope the check to new rows only.
+If non-zero, decide: fix the data, exempt history with NOT VALID, or scope the check to new rows only.
+Use the two-step pattern so the initial add does not hold an exclusive lock while it scans the whole table:

 ALTER TABLE orders ADD CONSTRAINT chk_amount_positive CHECK (amount > 0) NOT VALID;